 In his appeal, he tried to argue that the interest he paid on those loans should be deducted from the lender’s losses, which would reduce his sentence.
 The judge determined that Shahram’s lying on the loan applications actually resulted in a loss to the lenders, and the unpaid interest increased their loss, and therefore his sentence was correct.
 Committing a federal crime doesn’t pay.

 How Can You Get a Loan Without Lying?

 You don’t have to resort to lying to get approved for an online loan.
 12M Loans can find a direct lender that can help you in your situation.
 We are working with a reliable network of direct lenders who offer competitive rates and terms, accepting applicants with any credit score.
 All you need to do is to fill out our online application form on our website, and we’ll do the rest.
-You can learn more about how it works here.
+You can learn more about how it works and how to apply for a loan online here.

 As you can see, lying on a loan application is going to put you in a terrible situation and just isn’t worth the rewards.
 Don’t lie to get approved or get a larger loan.
 Instead, apply for an payday loan online (or any other online loan) with 12M Loans, providing accurate information, and avoid the stress of knowing that you lied.

 Our ultimate advice is: Don’t try to act so smart by lying on your loan application.
 It’s actually pretty dumb!